 You can also use this page to test how problematic proxy traffic requests show up in audit logs.
 To illustrate, create a spurious test request from the Elasticsearch API console:

-You will see this request reported as a new log.
+You will get this request reported as a new log.
 Audit logs do not currently report the HTTP response status code, but they do report a correlating

 You should take advantage of the default Elastic Stack monitoring alerts that are available out-of-the-box.
 You don’t have to do anything other than enable shipping logs and metrics to have them made available to you (which you did earlier on).